mavolpe/ChallengeTV/README.md

 	6) Ensure that we can see the summary - NOTE - we truncate to 4 lines a feature would have to be added to allow full details to be shown when the details are tapped IF they are truncated.
 	7) Ensure that the cast is visible
 	NOTE: In all cases above it is possible some shows may be missing data that was not returned by the API.
 Cast is a good example, not all shows have cast data with TVMAZE's api.
+- Test that schedule turns over if we switch the date... this was tested manually by setting the refresh timer to 300 seconds, then manually setting the date on the device... a real test on a Sunday night has not been performed yet.

 <b>Automated Tests</b>